Kafr Qallil

 Kafr Qallil (كفر قلّيل) is a Palestinian town in the Nablus Governorate of the State of Palestine, in the northern West Bank.
 According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 3,029 inhabitants in 2017.

 Location

 Kafr Qallil is located 4.30 km south of Nablus.
 It is bordered by Nablus to the north and east, and by Burin to the south and west.

 History

 Pottery sherds from the early and late Roman and Byzantine eras have been found here.
 In addition to ceramics, inscriptions dating to the Byzantine era have been found here.

-This place was mentioned in the Samaritan Chronicle, and was inhabited by the Samaritans in the 7th century CE.
-Benyamim Tsedaka references the Samaritan 'Aanaan family, cited in an 8th-century source, as former inhabitants of Kafr Qalil before their destruction or conversion.

 Pottery from the Umayyad era has also been found here.

+Kafr Qalil was mentioned in the Samaritan Chronicle, and was inhabited by the Samaritans in the 7th century CE.
+Samaritan historian Benyamim Tsedaka references the Samaritan 'Aanaan family, cited in an 8th-century source, as former inhabitants of Kafr Qalil before their destruction or conversion.
+The Samaritan lineage record, called the Tolidah, mentions a Rabbi called Iṣḥāq b.
+Khalaf of the Benē Maṭar taught the Torah and lived in Kafr Qalīl before moving to Beit Bizzīn near Kafr Qaddum.